+Israeli soldiers shoot and kill two unarmed Palestinians in Gaza: Video

 Israeli soldiers shoot and kill two unarmed Palestinian men in Gaza: Video

-Advocacy group condemns ‘heinous war crime’, and says said Israel appears to ‘kill Palestinians on a whim’.
+Advocacy group condemns ‘heinous war crime’, and says Israel appears to ‘kill Palestinians on a whim’.

-Israeli soldiers shot dead two unarmed Palestinian men at close range in Gaza, their bodies buried in sand and rubbish by an army bulldozer, exclusive broadcast footage obtained by Al Jazeera has shown.
+Israeli soldiers shot dead two unarmed Palestinian men in Gaza, their bodies buried in sand and rubbish by an army bulldozer, exclusive broadcast footage obtained by Al Jazeera has shown.

-The men repeatedly waved what appeared to be white fabric, in a sign of surrender and to show they did not pose a threat.
+At least one of the two men repeatedly waved what appeared to be white fabric, in a sign of surrender and to show that there was no threat.

 Keep readinglist of 4 items